sparcopen/infrastructure/_posts/2019-03-28-clarivate.md

 ---
 layout: post
 title: Research Companies&#58; Clarivate
 category: landscape-analysis
 tags: clarivate
-description: Clarivate is the name the new private equity owners (Onex and Baring Asia) gave to the assets previously owned by Thomson Reuters when they acquired them in 2016 (but management had already decided to sell it by 2015).
+description: "Clarivate is the name the new private equity owners gave to the assets previously owned by Thomson Reuters.
+The company’s strategy is to be a neutral data analytics supplier to researchers and librarians."
 permalink: /landscape-analysis/clarivate
 date: 2019-03-29 08:00:00
 ---